-Home World Playboy founder Hefner dead at 91
+Home Politics Playboy founder Hefner dead at 91

 Playboy founder Hefner dead at 91